The many benefits of customer segmentation

 - Helps improve customer service

-- Helps maximize use of your resources
+- Helps maximize the use of your resources

 - Helps improve or tweak products to meet customer requirements